 Tennis

-Tennis is one of the few sports where the United States women, on average, make more than men.
-However, the men still come out ahead internationally.
+Tennis is one of the few sports where women in the United States, on average, make more than men.
+Internationally, however, the men still come out ahead.

 Outside the majors, the average earnings of U.S. women ranked by the Women’s Tennis Association were higher than the U.S. men in the Association of Tennis Professionals.
 At both the start and end of the decade, the top female player in the United States made more than the top male player.